 Is the Cane Corso aggressive?

 Nay.
-When correctly instructed and mingled, the Cane Corso is balanced and regulated.
+When correctly instructed and mingled with, the Cane Corso is balanced and regulated.
 Poor proprietorship, not the lineage, generates issues.

 Is the Cane Corso appropriate for novice proprietors?